If We Love One Another, Why Do We Fight So Much?

 Pursuers say things like, “I get so angry, but he/she doesn’t care.
 I can’t get through to him/her.”
 “I don’t think I matter to her/him.”
 “If I didn’t push, he/she would never initiate.”
 “I feel shut out.
 I feel lonelier in this relationship than when I’m by myself.”

-because one of us is a Withdrawer
+Because one of us is a withdrawer.

 Why do we fight so much?
 Because while one partner pushes for connection, the other partner withdraws from connection.
 The partner who avoids emotional connection does so because of their belief that the emotion is unsafe and that to prevent further harm or total destruction of the relationship and keep things under control, they need to go numb emotionally, get small and quiet, or leave.
 This only exasperates the pursuer, causing an escalation in the criticisms, attacks, complaints, etc., which causes further withdrawal.